The NamUs Program and Management

 Missing Indigenous Person Cases

-NamUs provides free database technology, forensic services, victim services, and investigative support to resolve missing indigenous person cases, as well as murdered indigenous person cases when the decedent’s identity is unknown.
+NamUs provides free database technology, forensic services, and investigative support to resolve missing indigenous person cases, as well as murdered indigenous person cases when the decedent’s identity is unknown.
 In addition, NamUs supports unidentified indigenous person cases where the decedent’s manner of death is not known, or was due to circumstances other than homicide.
 At present, NamUs participates in outreach events in tribal communities across the country.
 There are currently over 430 American Indian/Alaska Native (AI/AN) missing person cases published in NamUs, please refer to our Monthly NamUs Case Reports page here: https://namus.nij.ojp.gov/library/reports-and-statistics

 Several states have passed legislation to aid in the investigation and/or collection of data related to missing and unidentified indigenous persons.
 Those states are: